 Brown was lucky to avoid a second yellow, and Naylor soon went into the book for happily booting Rooney into the air after the England star dared to dribble past him.

-Ankergren was now being tested much more regularly but managed to repel anything which Naylor and Kisnorbo couldn’t block as they threw themselves full-blooded towards any challenge, tackle or shot.
+Ankergren was now being tested much more regularly but managed to repel anything that Naylor and Kisnorbo couldn’t block as they threw themselves full-blooded towards any challenge, tackle or shot.

 With Giggs and Owen now called from the bench, the latter fluffed the hosts’ most promising opening when he scuffed a shot harmlessly wide from 12 yards out.